-The government-wide financial statements include all governmental activities that are principally supported by ad valorem taxes, intergovernmental revenues, and rental revenue and franchise fees.
+The government-wide financial statements include all governmental activities that are principally supported by ad valorem and non ad valorem taxes, intergovernmental revenues, and rental revenue and franchise fees.
 The Town does not have any business-type activities.
 The functions/programs are: general government, public safety, physical environment, transportation, and parks and recreation.